Why Rooted In Glow?

 Rooted In Glow was born from lived experience, ancestral love, and the quiet fire of transformation.

 My love for ancestral connection runs deep.
-Over the past 15 years, my partnership with my Nigerian husband and our two beautiful children has shown me how powerful it is to raise a family where both African and Black American identities are embraced and celebrated.
-I’ve seen firsthand how our healing is amplified when we reconnect across the diaspora—not just for cultural understanding, but for wealth-building, spiritual clarity, and communal liberation.
+Over the past 16 years, my partnership with my Nigerian husband and our two children has shown me the power of embracing both African and Black American identities.
+Our journey together has shown me how healing is amplified when we reconnect across the diaspora—not only for cultural understanding but also for spiritual clarity, collective growth, and true leadership.

-As I studied the history of Black Americans and the systemic forces that have blocked our financial growth, I noticed the echoes of colonization and extraction in African countries too.
-This awareness fueled a deeper call in me—to support our communities in remembering who we are and reclaiming what’s always been ours.
+As I studied the history of Black Americans and the forces that have blocked our growth, I began to see how the echoes of colonization affect African countries too.
+This realization deepened my mission: to help our communities remember who we are, reclaim what’s always been ours, and rise into leadership that honors both our ancestral wisdom and our fullest potential.

 This is my offering.
 This is my inheritance.
 This is my glow.